WDI-SEA/react-development-course-materials/02-React State/film-project-part1-review.md

 - Review the `import` keyword and importing the film details.
 - Make sure students properly used the getFullYear() method for the `release_date`

-As you review, remember to ask students, "What questions do you have?" and not "Do you have any questions?"